mvrilo/mvrilo/README.md

-### Hi, I'm Murilo!

-I'm into: Rust, Go, Vim, Distributed Systems and Open Source.

-Build, break, automate.
-Repeat.

-🫠
+Hi, I'm Murilo!
+I'm a Software Engineer, specialized in Go, interested in programming languages, distributed systems and open source software.